SiigoDev/siigo_sdk_javascript/docs/VoucherApi.md

 > VoucherViewModel getVoucher(id)

-Gets a Voucher by GUID.
+Gets the voucher by GUID.

 ### Example